emmorts/SignalSharp/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas, suggestions, or bug reports, feel free to open an issue or submit a pull request.
-We appreciate your help in making SignalSharp better.

 ## License